TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

-Mattress protectors are a must-have addition to any sustainable bedroom.
-They do an excellent job of protecting your mattress from spills, stains, bodily fluids, bugs, and allergens, keeping it clean and hygienic for years to come.
+Mattress protectors are vital for protecting your mattress from spills, stains, bodily fluids, bugs, and allergens, keeping it clean and hygienic for years to come.

-The problem is that traditional mattress covers and pads usually achieve their waterproof protectiveness using a mix of vinyl and harsh chemicals, which can actually harm your health.
+The problem is that traditional mattress covers and pads usually achieve their waterproof protectiveness using a mix of vinyl and harsh chemicals, which can actually harm your health and the environment.

-Eco-friendly mattress protectors are made from organic and non-toxic materials for a healthier sleep environment.
-They keep your mattress clean and protected without harming your sleep quality or the environment.
+Eco-friendly mattress protectors are made from organic and non-toxic materials that keep your mattress clean and protected without relying on PVC or formaldehyde.

-Why It's My #1 Pick: PlushBeds have created a premium quality, fully waterproof, non-toxic mattress protector.
+Why It's Our Top Pick: PlushBeds have created a premium quality, fully waterproof, non-toxic mattress protector.
 It has all the features you need, at an affordable price.

-I also tested the waterproofing with a deliberate water spill, and not a drop leaked through.
+Customers rave about the waterproofing performance, with most saying that not a drop leaks through.
 It's worth noting that (like all waterproof mattress pads) this protection is achieved through a very thin layer of polyurethane.
-There is no other way to achieve waterproofing, but I appreciated that the layer is at least kept as thin as possible, and is non-toxic.
+There is no other way to achieve waterproofing, but I appreciate that the layer is kept as thin as possible and is non-toxic.

-At night, the moisture-wicking and temperature-regulating properties help me keep cool, which is important to me as I am a hot sleeper.
+At night, the moisture-wicking and temperature-regulating properties help you keep cool, which is important to me as I am a hot sleeper.

 ✔ GOTS-Certified Organic